apache/datafusion-comet/dev/release/README.md

 #### Setup to do the build
   The build process requires Docker.
 Download the latest Docker Desktop from https://www.docker.com/products/docker-desktop/.

-  In Docker Desktop -> Settings -> General -> Enable 'Use containerd for pulling and storing images'

-  (when the build process is done, you can disable the above setting)

   If you have multiple docker contexts running switch to the context of the Docker Desktop.
 For example -

   ```shell